 A symbol of those who sacrifced all.
 Classic crimson corn poppies have elegant cup-shaped single blossoms that glow in the sun with concentrated lustrous color.
 They blanket open fields throughout late spring and early summer all over Western Europe and have come to symbolize the valor of fallen soldiers.
 The brilliant 3 inch silky flowers sway gracefully on nodding stems 1 1/2 to 2 feet above finely cut foliage.
 This beloved antique flower resows easily to bloom generously every year.
 Papaver rhoeas Characteristics: Red Blossoms Frost hardy Re-seeding annual Loves rich garden soil 2' tall 1 gram (~4000 seeds) Instructions - Sow seeds directly into a finely textured garden bed in full sun as early in spring as ground can be worked.
 To help space the fine seeds, mix with dry sand before sowing.
 Cover very lightly with fine soil and keep seed bed moist as seedlings emerge over 7 to 14 days Poppies can be started indoors as transplants but direct seeding is best and HIGHLY Recommended Direct Seed 1/4" deep Germination 10-15 days Thin 8-10" apart Firefly Farm & Mercantile may substitute seed vendors from time to time because of the availability

-The Seed Savers Exchange - Used by Native Americans for medicinal and culinary purposes, the citrus-flavored leaves of lemon mint can be minced and added to fruit jellies.
-Its beautiful purple bracts, held on 24-30" tall plants, are aromatic and colorful in the fall and attract bees.
-Hardy perennial in zones 5-9.
-Characteristics: Self-seeding annual plants Plants grow to 24-30 inches tall Purple flower bracts attract bees Leaves are aromatic and citrus-flavored Instructions - Sow seeds indoors just beneath surface of soil.
+Lemon Mint - A wonderful addition to teas when young or in bloom, substitute for oregano when older.
+An ancient medicine used by Native Americans.
+It is a beloved flower for hummingbirds, bees, and butterflies.
+Its scent is lemony but can smell and taste like oregano as it ages.
+Botanical Name: Monarda Citridora Characteristics: Self-seeding annual plants in zones 3-6, perennial in 7-10 Plants grow to 24-30 inches tall Purple flower bracts attract bees Leaves are aromatic and citrus-flavored 1/2 gram packets Instructions - Sow seeds indoors just beneath surface of soil.
 Plant out in early spring just before last frost.
 Remove spent blossoms regularly to prolong blooming.
-Sow seed indoors 8-10 weeks before the last frost Germination 10-20 days Plant 12-24" apart Full Sun to Partial Shade Firefly Farm & Mercantile may substitute seed vendors from time to time because of availability
+Or direct sow after the last frost.
+Sow seed indoors 8-10 weeks before the last frost Germination 10-20 days Plant 12-24" apart Full Sun to Partial Shade

 The Seed Savers Exchange - (H. annuus) Produces an abundance of multiple blooms with large lemon-yellow petals and dark chocolate centers.
 Sturdy plants grow up to 10' tall.
 Annual, 75 days Characteristics: Annual flowers Sturdy plants grow to 10 feet tall Flowers are a soft yellow with dark brown centers 75 days 100 seeds per packet Instructions - Sow seeds outdoors after the last frost.
 Sunflowers prefer full sun to light shade and well-drained rich soil.
 Provide support for tall plants.
 Sow 1/2" Deep Plant 6" Apart Germination 10-14 days Plant 24-36" apart Light: Full Sun Firefly Farm & Mercantile may substitute seed vendors from time to time because of the availability